sven-hash/docs/docs/run-nym-nodes/nodes/gateways.md

 The following command returns a gateway on your current IP with the `id` of `supergateway`:

 ```
- ./nym-gateway init --id supergateway --host $(curl ifconfig.me) --testnet-mode --eth_endpoint <infura_endpoint> --mnemonic <account_mnemonic> --wallet-address <wallet_address>
+ ./nym-gateway init --id supergateway --host $(curl ifconfig.me) --wallet-address <wallet_address>
 ```

 The `$(curl ifconfig.me)` command above returns your IP automatically using an external service.
 Alternatively, you can enter your IP manually wish.
 If you do this, remember to enter your IP **without** any port information.

-The `--testnet-mode` flag is used to initialise your gateway so that it doesn't require bandwidth credentials for data sent through the mixnet by clients.
+The `--testnet-mode` is currently enabled, it doesn't require bandwidth credentials for data sent through the mixnet by clients.
 This functionality is still in active development, and updates regarding Basic Bandwidth Credentials (BBCs) will be shared soon.

-Finally, the `--end_endpoint` flag must point to an [Infura](https://infura.io/) endpoint, and the `--mnemonic` is the mneomic of your existing Sandbox Testnet address.

 :::caution
-Even though the `--testnet-mode` flag removes the need to provide basic bandwidth credentials, you still have to provide the ethereum-related information for the moment.
+By default in v0.12.1 `--testnet-mode` is enabled behind the `init` of the gateway
 :::

 Gateways **must** also be capable of addressing IPv6, which is something that is hard to come by with many ISPs.
 Running a gateway from behind your router will be tricky because of this, and we strongly recommend to run your gateway on a VPS.
 Additional to IPv6 connectivity, this will help maintain better uptime and connectivity.